Subham-Maity/java-tutorial/Day 6/README.md

+# Question Made By Subham for Given Notes (if else if /Switch case / Escape Sequence / Case Switch /

 ## 1. Print if a number is prime or not (Input n from the user). (without creating a method or recursion using if-else and for loop or do while loop only)

 ```